bondeje/peggy/README.md

 2. productions - These are grammar productions that mostly follow common EBNF syntax.
 Only 1 production is required and its name must either be set by the grammar file name or the `export` config option.
 The syntax of the productions and grammar operators have two main differences with EBNF:
     - instead of whitespace separated terminals and nonterminals for the sequence operation, I use a comma `,`.
 I find that whitespace too often creates unnecessary ambiguities in parsing that require annoying, special handling.
     - productions are annotated with attributes by a comma-separated list enclosed in parentheses. e.g. `A(a): 'key', ':', B` indicates a production named `A` annotated with an attribute (in this case a build action `a`) that is defined as a sequence of the string literal `key` followed by string literal `:` followed by the production `B`.

+    <b>WARNING</b> if the production is referenced at all on the tokenizer ([export name]_token production), the build action must not use Token.length.
+The value is invalid within the tokenizer.
+A more appropriate API will be built.
 3. Special productions - These are identical to productions but with restrictions on attributes and specifically defined behavior and rules.
 None of these may have actions.
     - punctuator - optional - This is a production that must be defined as a choice rule of string literals.
 For each string literal a separate rule will be made for the tokenizer/parser to use.
 The enums corresponding to the punctuation will be generated based on a predefined table `PUNCTUATION_LOOKUP` in `peggyparser.c` or with a generated named with format: `PUNC` + `_`-separated list of conversions to int of the punctuator characters.
     - keyword - optional - This is similar to the punctuator production but string literals must be valid identifiers and the generated name will be of the format "[capitalized keyword]_KW".
 E.x. `'unsigned'` becomes `UNSIGNED_KW`.